influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Visualization updates

   - Add new [Band Plot visualization](/influxdb/v2.0/visualize-data/visualization-types/band/).
-  - Usability improvements to visualizations:
-    - Add properties for storing your tick generation selections, including a `generateAxisTicks` property to turn this feature on and off.
   - Add the `legendColorizeRows` property to toggle the color on and off in the legend.

 ### CLI updates